YetAnotherMinion/drunken-hipster/README.md

 	$ cd drunken-hipster

 # Usage
-Run from the command line with Python 2 to launch an interacive session giving you a prompt.
+Run from the command line with Python 2 to launch an interactive session giving you a prompt.

    	[shivaebola@localhost drunken-hipster]$ python freq_analysis.py
    	$ --help